 - a nationwide network of Epilepsy Nurse Educators providing education and services via phone, internet, teleconferencing and in the community

-- instant online access to quality information, resources and self-management tools
+- online access to quality information, resources and self-management tools

 - psychological, social and emotional support